EngineCheck & VauxCheck - "Cannot locate an interface..."

-If you purchased your interface from us along with the EngineCheck or VauxCheck software,
+If you puchased your interface from us, then EngineCheck / VauxCheck will already

-in which case you need to contact the retailer or manufacturer to obtain updated drivers.
+you, in which case you need to contact the retailer or manufacturer to obtain updated

 If the drivers ARE installed correctly, but EngineCheck / VauxCheck still cannot